vishwaspg94/Projects/README.md

 **Objective**: Analyse customer-level data of a leading telecom firm, build predictive models to identify customers at high risk of churn and identify the main indicators of churn.
 Here we will use the usage-based definition to define churn.

+**5) Syntactic Analysis [POS Tagging for unknown words]**: The vanilla Viterbi algorithm when encountered an unknown word (i.e. not present in the training set, such as 'Twitter'), it assigned an incorrect tag arbitrarily.
+This is because, for unknown words, the emission probabilities for all candidate tags are 0, so the algorithm arbitrarily chooses (the first) tag.
+Here we use the Penn Treebank dataset of NLTK with the 'universal' tagset

+**Objective**: Solving the problem of unknown words using 2 modifications:
+- Using weighted transition probabilities
+- Using rule based tagging

+**6) Chatbot**: An Indian startup named 'Foodie' wants to build a conversational bot (chatbot) which can help users discover restaurants across several Indian cities(Tier 1 and 2)

+**Objective**: The bot should take city, cuisine and budget as input and  should display the top 5 restaurants in a sorted order (descending) of the average Zomato user rating.
+It should also send an optional mail to the user
+Below are the files and its usage:
+1) nlu_model.py - Part of rasa nlu for understanding user messages and extracting useful information from the text.
+Load the data, train it using spacy_sklearn pipeline and finally save the model in models/nlu
+2) train_init.py - Part of rasa core.
+Uses the Memoization and Keras policies to train the model using the stories
+3) dialogue_management_model.py - Part of rasa core whihc holds the conversations and decides the next step
+4) rasa-nlu-trainer can be used to create data with entities and intents online
+5) train_online.py - Used to train the model online to tell the bot what the next action should be and create stories